Choosing solitude can renew the mind, unlocked creativity, and reshaped a life with clarity and strength.

 Charles Darwin

-Spent years in solitary observation of nature before completing On the Origin of Species.
+Spent years in solitary observation of nature before completing his work - On the Origin of Species.

 Nikola Tesla